Aldaviva/Fail2Ban4Win/Readme.md

 1. Configuration comes from a JSON file in the installation directory.
 1. Fail2Ban4Win listens for Event Log events from various logs and event IDs.
 1. When a matching event is created, Fail2Ban4Win extracts the client's IP address from the event data.
 The IP address is aggregated into a /24 subnet IP range.
-1. Fail2Ban4Win keeps track of how many times each subnet has triggered auth failures over the last 24 hours.
+1. Fail2Ban4Win keeps track of how many times each subnet (not each IP address) has triggered auth failures over the last 24 hours.
-1. When a given subnet has failed to authenticate 10 times in the last 24 hours, a Windows Firewall rule is created to block incoming traffic from that subnet on all ports.
+1. When a given subnet has failed to authenticate 10 times in the last 24 hours across all Event Log selectors, a Windows Firewall rule is created to block incoming traffic from that subnet on all ports.
 1. After being banned for 1 day, the firewall rule is deleted and the subnet is allowed to fail 10 more times before being banned a second time.
 1. Each time a subnet is repeatedly banned, the ban duration increases by 1 day, up to a maximum of a 4 day ban, after which each subsequent ban will always be 4 days.
 1. When Fail2Ban4Win restarts, it deletes all firewall rules it created and starts from scratch.
-This allows it to fail open and avoids persisting the failure history.
+This allows it to fail open.

-You can [customize](#configuration) most of the above specifics.
+You can [customize](#configuration) most of the above specifics to suit your banning needs.

 ## Requirements
 - Windows 7 SP1, Windows Server 2008 R2 SP1, or later